Leighton McIntosh: UMF Selfoss

 On 2 August 2017, McIntosh signed for Icelandic club Selfoss.

-Arbroath
+Arbroath (second spell)

 On his return to Scotland, McIntosh joined Scottish League One side Arbroath, scoring twice on his debut.
 After scoring the winner against promotion chasing Ayr United on 6 January 2018, and to take his Arbroath tally to 6 goals in 7 appearances, McIntosh was named in the SPFL Team of the Week.
 McIntosh was released by the club at the end of the 2017–18 season.